Boosting the Cycle Counting Power of Graph Neural Networks with I$^2$-GNNs: Experiments

 \subsection{Graph substructure counting}

-\textbf{Datasets.} To answer Q2, we adopt the synthetic dataset from \cite{zhao2021stars} and a bioactive molecules dataset named Chemcl~\cite{gaulton2012chembl} to perform node-level counting tasks.
+\textbf{Datasets.} To answer Q2, we adopt the synthetic dataset from \cite{zhao2021stars} and a bioactive molecules dataset named ChEMBL~\cite{gaulton2012chembl} to perform node-level counting tasks.
 The synthetic dataset contains 5,000 graphs generated from different distributions.
 The training/validation/test spliting is 0.3/0.2/0.5.
-The Chembl dataset is filtered to contain 16,200 molecules with low fingerprint similarity.
-The task is to perform node-level regression on the number of 3-cycles, 4-cycles, 5-cycles, 6-cycles, tailed triangles, chordal cycles, 4-cliques, 4-paths and triangle-rectangles respectively.
+The ChEMBL dataset is filtered to contain 16,200 molecules with low fingerprint similarity.
+The task is to perform node-level regression on the number of 3-cycles, 4-cycles, 5-cycles, 6-cycles, tailed triangles, chordal cycles, 4-cliques, 4-paths and triangle-rectangles respectively (continuous outputs to approximate discrete labels).
 See Appendix \ref{app-ex-count} for more details about definitions of these graphlets, dataset preprocessing, model implementation and experiment setup.

 \textbf{Models.} We compare with other Subgraph GNNs, including ID-GNNs, NGNNs and GNNAK+.
 Besides, PPGNs, which theoretically can count up to 7-cycles, are also included for comparison.
 We use a 4-layer GatedGNN~\cite{li2015gated} as the base GNN to build ID-GNNs, NGNNs and I$^2$-GNNs.
 GNNAK+ is implemented using 4-layer GNNAK+ layers with 1-layer GatedGCNs as inner base GNNs.
 PPGNs are realized with 4 blocks of PPGN layers.